UMAprotocol/UMIPs/UMIPs/Omnibus-prices-2.md

 How often is the provided price updated?

-   - The lower bound on the price update frequency is a minute.
+   - Every 60 seconds for CW.
+Every block for Uniswap and Sushiswap.

 Is an API key required to query these sources?

-   - No.
+   - CW has a free tier, but requires an API key beyond that.

 Is there a cost associated with usage?

    - Yes.
+Cryptowatch requires a purchase of credits beyond their free tier.

 If there is a free tier available, how many queries does it allow for?